 How Much Is My Personal Injury Case Worth?

 Every case has a different value.
 Every case is unique.
 Every case has different facts.
 You could have a disputed liability situation where the insurance company is saying, “Our insured or defendant driver is not liable for any of your injuries or any of your damages”.
-You could have a case where the insurance company has completely admitted liability.
+You could have a personal injury case where the insurance company has completely admitted liability.
 You can have a case where you have soft tissue injuries that last for three, six, nine weeks.
 And then all of a sudden you feel better after some physical therapy.
 Or you could have a case where you are catastrophically injured, and you suffer serious injuries that will significantly affect the quality of your life for the rest of your life.

 Types of Cases

 These two types of cases are very different and they should be viewed on a spectrum.
 You may have minimal injuries here, or you may have severe injuries over there.
 And if you have a case, you are likely somewhere in the middle.
 The question here is where your case falls on that spectrum.
 If you imagine a situation where you have a pebble in your shoe, and you can still keep walking or keep going wherever you are going, and then you stop and you take the pebble out of your shoe and now all is well.
 How much does that worth? $10,000, $15,000?
 On the other end of the spectrum, let us say that you are paralyzed from the neck down.
 What is that worth?
 A million dollars, $5 million?
 Those are all questions that a jury has to answer.